philc/book-notes/business/founders - jimmy soni.md

     responsibility to those in attendance for combating each of the existential threats."
 * Wow, Paypal/Levchin were the first to develop and use a CAPTCHA, to deter signups by bots, who wanted to steal the $20 signup bonus.
-* "'Peter called it the dials,' Sacks remebered.
+* "'Peter called it the dials,' Sacks remembered.
 'It's easy to stop fraud if you're willing to kill usability.
 What's hard is maintaining a sufficient level of usability without letting fraud get out of control.
 So Max controlled the fraud dial.
 I controlled the usability dial.
 And we'd come together to agree on a compromise.'"